hoangthangta/WikiDes/README.md

 * random: The data is split into random topics.
 The sets will have random topics.
 The distribution of training, validation, and test sets is 68,296/8,540/8,542.
 Note that we did not filter empty Wikidata instances in this splitting.

 ## Phrase 2.
 Candidate ranking
 Similar to Phase 1, there are 2 groups of datasets by 2 ways of data splitting, different topic splitting and random topic splitting.
-The data distribution is training set ~ 75%, validation set ~ 12.5%, and test set ~ 12.5%.
+The data distribution is training set ~ 75% (6000 examples), validation set ~ 12.5% (1000 examples), and test set ~ 12.5% (1000 examples).

 # Publication